SalesConnection/Caction-Support/docs/How_Add_New_Sub_Comment_Category.md

-## How to Add a New Sub Comment Category
+## How to Add New Sub Comment Category?

 1. From Main Navigation and go to Wizard Page<br>